badbug0101/docs/tcpdump-primer.md

 Primer on `tcpdump`
 ---

 Here are some small `tcpdump` tricks that I thought could be helpful to others as well.
-Although untested on Windows, it should work on Linux, *BSD and Linux on Windows (called **Linux subsystem for Windows**).
+Although untested on Windows, it should work on Linux, \*BSDs and Linux subsystem for Windows (there *probably* is a package for Cygwin as well).
 The `$` denotes the shell prompt.
+If you are using Linux subsystem for Windows, I am not sure if it comes pre-installed; nonetheless you can install `tcpdump` via `apt` using `sudo apt-get install -y tcpdump`.

 * To keep simple things simple, i'll begin with the format of `tcpdump`